 This chapter explains how to change, or transform, the values associated with your variables, like the values entered in the data entry process shown in Chapter 2.
-SPSS for Windows can transform the values in several ways.
-SPSS for Windows can:
+IBM SPSS can transform the values in several ways.
+IBM SPSS can:

-- 1. combine values of a variable into several categories, - 2. create new variables out of old variables, - 3. select particular cases and analyze only these cases, - 4. weight cases so that some cases count more heavily than others.
+- Combine values of a variable into several categories - Create new variables out of old variables - Select particular cases and analyze only these cases - Weight cases so that some cases count more heavily than others

-SPSS provides many ways to transform data.
-Covered in this chapter are recode, compute, if, and weight.
+IBM SPSS provides many ways to transform data.
+Covered in this chapter are recode, compute, and if.